HelmholtzAI-FZJ/2023-getting-started-with-ai-on-supercomputers/01-access-machines.md

 (Ignore the `%` sign)

-- Let's keep this inside vscode: `code key.txt`
+- Let's keep this inside vscode: `code key.txt` and paste the number you got

 ---